barnybug/cli53/.github/ISSUE_TEMPLATE.md

 Please include full commands and/or bind files that demonstrate the issue, along with the output.

+### Was the documentation missing information you required?

+Please ensure you've checked: https://github.com/barnybug/cli53/blob/master/README.md

-### Have you or would you willing to contribute a fix? (potentially with assistance)
+### Could you contribute a fix or help testing with this issue?